jinsuichen/happy_travel_website/README.md

 To enhance basic knowledge of web and improve comprehensive ability, I develop this website.

-The technologies used are as following:
+The technologies used are as follows:
 <hr>

 #### web layer